hsiddhu2/sample-springboot/README.md

-# Sampple Spring Boot Application with home and health check endpoint.
+# Sample Spring Boot Application with home and health check endpoint.

 This Spring Boot application is created to test deployments on AWS EC2 and ECS using GitHub Actions or AWS CodePipeline.